Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Management/Readme.md

 ## About

-With the help of this module, you can set restrictions on tenant creation.
+With the help of this module, you can set restrictions on tenant creation and set tenant level shell settings in the tenant editor.

 ## Documentation